 Unless otherwise allowed in this Title, no development may be located within one-hundred feet (100’) (map distance) from either side of the crest of a protected ridgeline designated as such in an adopted Brighton master plan or incorporated by other ordinance.

 FIGURE 19.38.2 Ridgeline development illustrates recommended ridgeline development.

-.
 FIGURE 19.38.2: RIDGELINE DEVELOPMENT